Thomas Cromwell Corner: Career

-In 1892, he returned to Baltimore where he embarked on a successful career as a portrait artist.
-Thomas Cromwell Corner is most known for his portraits of prominent businessmen, but he also painted other notary members of society including Sir William Osler, Dr. William H. Welch, Henry Walters, Edward Cooper, the Mayor of New York, and Reverend Edward G. Helfenstein, the Bishop of Maryland.
-His portrait of Chief Justice Charles Evans Hughes hangs in the New York State Capital and his rendition of Gal Warfield is displayed in the Annapolis State House.
-Corner’s works are also held by The Baltimore Museum of Art, the Maryland Historical Society, and the Enoch Pratt Free Library.
-During his lifetime, Corner often showcased his paintings at the University Club of Johns Hopkins University.
+In 1892 he returned to Baltimore where he began a career as a portrait artist.
+Corner is most known for his portraits of prominent businessmen, and he also painted other notable members of society including William Osler, William H. Welch, Henry Walters, Edward Cooper, the Mayor of New York, and Reverend Edward G. Helfenstein, the Bishop of Maryland.
+His portrait of Chief Justice Charles Evans Hughes is in the New York State Capitol and his portrait of Governor Edwin Warfield is in the Annapolis State House.
+Corner's works are also held by The Baltimore Museum of Art, the Maryland Historical Society, and the Enoch Pratt Free Library.
+During his lifetime Corner often exhibited his paintings at the University Club of Johns Hopkins University.

 Community presence

-Corner served on the City-Wide Congress Committee on Founding an Art Museum (1911-1914) as well as on the first board of trustees of the Baltimore Museum of Art.
+Corner served on the City-Wide Congress Committee on Founding an Art Museum (1911–1914) as well as on the first board of trustees of the Baltimore Museum of Art.
 As both an artist and trustee of The Baltimore Museum of Art, Corner was able to act as an emissary between the realm of the museum and the world of artists.
 He was well respected and valuable to the accessions committee of the Baltimore Museum of Art due to his wide background in and knowledge of the field.
 In addition to his role at the Baltimore Museum of Art, Corner also was a long-time member of the Charcoal Club of Baltimore as well as the president of the Maryland Institute Alumni Association.
 MedChi, The Maryland State Medical Society holds six paintings by Corner in their art collection, including one of Sir William Osler, MD.